Find Affordable College Courses

 Full Nursing at Grand Canyon University Report

-Arizona College - Tempe landed the #10 spot in the 2023 rankings for the best value bachelor’s degree nursing programs.
+Arizona College - Tempe did quite well in this year’s ranking of the best places for nursing students to get a bachelor’s degree.
+It came in at #10 on the list.
 Located in the city of Tempe, Arizona College - Tempe is a private for-profit college with a small student population.

 Arizona College - Tempe undergraduate students pay an average of $23,066 in in-state tuition and fees each year.
 After completing their Bachelor's Degree, nursing graduates from Arizona College - Tempe carry an average student debtload of $47,722.